Pet-Store Puppies Linked To Campylobacter Outbreak In People

 Amesh Adalja, a senior associate at the Johns Hopkins Center for Health Security and a member of the Infectious Diseases Society of America Public Health Committee, says that the bacteria are one of the most common causes of gastroenteritis, or stomach flu.

 For every 100,000 people, 14 cases of Campylobacter infection are diagnosed each year.
 The CDC estimates that annually, Campylobacter impacts 1.3 million people.
+The good news is that most people get well on their own.
+The CDC says people typically need antibiotics only if they're immune compromised or at high risk of complications.

 To minimize risk of illness, the CDC suggests washing your hands after touching your dog.
 Though for any dog lover, washing your hands every time you pet them seems unrealistic.